 Wi-Fi PCIe cards can be challenging to install for the novice user.
 They are also more expensive than USB Wi-Fi adapters so most users on a budget would opt for the latter instead.

-Another big disadvantage with WiFi card is that they take PCIe lanes.
-If you do not have a PCIe lane available, they are of no good.
-Therefore, you need to make sure that you have both a free PCIe slot as well as a free PCIe lane.
+Another big disadvantage with WiFi card is that they occupy PCIe lanes and slots.
+If you do not have a PCIe slot available, they are of no good.
+Therefore, you need to make sure that you have both a free PCIe slot as well as a free PCIe lanes.

 Also Read: How Many PCIe Lanes do I Have?